Many Parts, One Body

 Activities + Resources

-Can you imagine what would happen if you were doing the "Hokey Pokey" and the left hand refused to do the "Hokey Pokey" because it wanted to be the right foot?
+But can you imagine what would happen if you were doing the "Hokey Pokey," and your left hand refused to do the "Hokey Pokey" because it wanted to be the right foot?

-Just as God gave us hands, feet, head, eyes, and ears to meet the needs of the whole body, God has given the church different members with different gifts to meet the needs of the whole church.
+Just as God gave us hands, feet, eyes, and ears to meet the needs of the whole body, He has given different people different gifts to meet the needs of the whole church.

-Heavenly Father, we are thankful that you have given each of us special gifts.
-Help us to remember that each of us is an important part of the body of Christ.
-In Jesus' name we pray.
-Amen.
+Dear God, thank You for giving each of us special gifts.
+Help us to remember that each of us is an important part of the Body of Christ.
+In Jesus' name, amen.